stac-api-extensions/collection-search/README.md

 The specific set of text fields of a Collection to which the parameter is applied is left to the discretion of the implementation, but a recommendation is to at least consider `title`, `description` and `keywords`.

-For basic free-text search, the search works case-insensitive and spaces have no special meaning, which means any of the search terms must be present in the set of text fields.
+For basic free-text search, the search is case-insensitive and spaces have no special meaning, which means any of the search terms must be present in the set of text fields.
 Commas act as separator between terms and reflect an *OR* operator.
 For example, `q=EO,Earth Observation` would search for "Earth Observation" or "EO".